Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 = 536.89\,\text{J}
 $$

-We can see that the work per cycle decreased from 386.79 J to 306.62 J. The heat input per cycle decreased from 677.28 J to 536.89 J. This will result in lower fuel intake, but also a lower maximum torque output.
+We can see that the work per cycle decreased from 386.79 J to 306.62 J. The heat input per cycle decreased from 677.28 J to 536.89 J. This implies lower fuel intake at peak conditions, but also a lower maximum torque output.

 ### Air Intake Limitation

-To make this design decision, Rehlko engineers needed to determine how much to limit the air intake to get the torque dropoff of 22.7 ft-lb to 18 ft-lb.
-The change in the mass of air being consumed can be determined with information we already have.
+To make this design decision, Rehlko engineers needed to determine how much to limit the air intake to reduce torque from 22.7 ft-lb to 18 ft-lb.
+The change in the mass of air being consumed can be estimated from information we already have.

-The mean effective pressure is the average pressure throughout the stroke defined by work of the cycle divided by the displacement:
+The mean effective pressure (MEP) is the average pressure throughout the stroke, defined by work per cycle divided by displacement:

 $$
 \text{MEP} = \frac{W_{\text{cyc}}}{V_{\text{d}}}
 $$

-From the ideal gas law (\(PV=mRT\)), the mass of the air in the cylinder is proportional to the pressure (assuming temperature is approximately constant for this scaling argument).
-Therefore, the mass of air is proportional to mean effective pressure:
+From the ideal gas law ($PV=mRT$), the mass of air in the cylinder scales with pressure (as a rough proportionality argument if temperature and volume scaling are comparable).
+Therefore:

 $$
 W_{\text{cyc}} \propto \text{MEP} \propto P \propto m_{\text{air}}
 $$

-We can simplify the work of the cycle to maximum torque since they are proportional:
+Since $W_{\text{cyc}} \propto \tau$ for this comparison, we can write:

 $$
 \tau \propto \text{MEP} \propto m_{\text{air}}
 $$

-This means the ratios of torque and mass of air should be equivalent:
+This implies the ratios of torque and air mass should be approximately equivalent:

 $$
 \frac{\tau_{10}}{\tau_{14}} = \frac{m_{\text{air},10}}{m_{\text{air},14}} = 0.793